 With the tremendous expansion of China’s internet and mobile usage, there are more online advertising opportunities for intentional businesses.
-Before entering this fast growing and constantly evolving market, it is crucial to make a dynamic strategy that adapts to changes.
+Before entering this fast-growing and constantly evolving market, it is crucial to make a dynamic strategy that adapts to changes.

-You are likely to see a vivid full screen ad upon opening a Chinese app.
-This is an example of display ads, which are image, text or video based ads prominently placed on websites or mobile apps.
-Just like ads displayed on billboards and buses you will easily spot when you walk on the street, this format is designed to capture viewers’ attention, as a traditional yet effective way to increase brand awareness and generate clicks.
+You are likely to see a vivid full-screen ad upon opening a Chinese app.
+This is an example of display ads, which are image, text, or video-based ads prominently placed on websites or mobile apps.
+Just like ads displayed on billboards and buses, you will easily spot when you walk on the street, this format is designed to capture viewers’ attention, as a traditional yet effective way to increase brand awareness and generate clicks.

 - You may advertise on the opening page (brand takeover) so that your ad will appear as soon as users tap open their Weibo app.
 You can either showcase a static image or a video, which will be linked to the web page of your campaign.
-Because it covers the entire screen, this format is on the pricier side and works better if your brand is more established and work with a celebrity spokesperson.
+Because it covers the entire screen, this format is on the pricier side and works better if your brand is more established and works with a celebrity spokesperson.

 - Another type of Weibo display ads is search result ad.
 Based on the keywords users are searching, Weibo displays your account, hashtag, or the banner linked to your landing page on top of the search results.
 Thus, this is a more targeting approach that increases conversion.

 Native ads are consistent with the visual design of the platform and viewers’ interests to manifest and feel like natural content.
-Unlike display advertising, native ads are supposed to be blend in with the overall experience.
+Unlike display advertising, native ads are supposed to be blended in with the overall experience.
 Informing and engaging target audience, this form of content-based advertisement is widely used on various Chinese social media and news platforms for driving traffic.
 Common examples are paid search results and sponsored social media posts.

 Baidu in-feed ads

 Similar to a friend’s post, the advertisement will be placed in the users’ Moments feed based on their personal settings including operating system, location, and interests.
 What is so unique and fun about these is that users can comment, like, or even interact with the ads.
-They also work on a network basis, meaning if one user interacts with an ad, their WeChat contacts will likely to see the same ad in their timeline.
+They also work on a network basis, meaning if one user interacts with an ad, their WeChat contacts will likely see the same ad in their timeline.

-- WeChat article
+2. WeChat article

 WeChat official account users are allowed to place banner ads in their article posts.
-These banners are featured in the middle or on the bottom of an official account article like a part of it, each will redirect viewers to the an internal or external page, such as another official account, a store, or a landing page of a campaign.
+These banners are featured in the middle or on the bottom of an official account article like a part of it, each will redirect viewers to the internal or external page, such as another official account, a store, or a landing page of a campaign.

 As the ecosystems of Chinese digital platforms become more sophisticated, more alternative advertising options, e.g. live-streaming ads and sponsored videos, are presented to companies.
-If you want to kick-start your journey of advertising in China on the most popular platforms, feel free to contact us about more information!
+If you want to kick-start your journey of advertising in China on the most popular platforms, feel free to contact us for more information!